emutos/manual/usermanual/docs/index.md

 EmuTOS, like Atari TOS, uses the FAT file system, common on MS-DOS and Windows systems of the day.
 Thus file attributes are a bit different from those of modern operating systems.
 There is only one date, the date the file was last modified.
 Files may be marked h, for hidden; s, for system; and r, for read-only.

 There is also an archive flag.
 When set, this file has been changed since the last archive was made.
 Backup software can use this bit to archive only changed files, and then reset the flag.
-But neither EmuDESK nor EmuCON will allow you to edit this flag.
+But neither EmuDesk nor EmuCON will allow you to edit this flag.

 The File Information dialog (File -> Info/Rename, ^I) will show you its name (with the option to change it), size, date and time, and whether a file is read-write or read only.